arlejeun/Multicloud-CX-Harbor-Tour/content/020-EOD Personal deployment and setup/30-Deplyment.md

 ![pdf](/images/file_1604109897379_gecEODWorkshopPDF.jpg)
  3. Note that your Unit Type is designated as Azure.
 ![unit](/images/file_1622739397819_azureUnitType.png)

+[SR] Question to the team - Do we need to have info below in this workshop?
 >Help

 >If there are inaccuracies or issues with this Azure EOD Personal Deployment demonstration, or if you would like to give feedback on this demonstration, please use >this link.
 Include a screenshot(s) if possible.